amygurski/Personal-Portfolio/README.md

 # Personal-Portfolio

-Created in Brackets from scratch to practice HTML and CSS and employing responsive web design principles.
+Created from scratch to practice HTML and CSS and employing responsive web design principles.
 Content-wise I wanted to put a central focus on the resume and just highlight a few projects.